 Thinking like a startup

 Informal clothes.
 Using tools like Slack, not internal email.
 Trello, not GANTT.
 Drive, not Windows.
-Skype, not dial-ins.
+Zoom, not dial-ins.
 Data-driven decisions.

 Helping you with objective-setting, accounting and budgeting, hiring, introductions to partners, marketing and PR, and raising for the next round.
 That often means finding the perfect person to sit on your board.